hmxmilohax/rock-band-2-deluxe/README.md

 * Default difficulty on first load is Expert
 * Song title always visible modifier
 * Detailed song title modifier including album, year, track number (does not work properly in random/setlists)
-* Manual calibration adjusts by 1ms instad of 5ms
+* Manual calibration adjusts by 1ms instead of 5ms

 ## Authoring
 * Author shown on song title - in your songs.dta `(author `Author Name`)`